harsh-github007/sorting-aglo-visualization/README.md

 ## Notes

-This website has been made using purely vanilla JS, HTML, CSS and Flask.
+This website has been made using purely vanilla JS, HTML, CSS.
 Feedback and contributions are appreciated!
 Consider adding a :star: to this repository to support the project!